 Ninth, pursuant to Section 1-75(c)(1)(M) of the Act, the Long-Term Plan shall also include "the Adjustable Block program terms, conditions, and requirements, ... applicable to participating entities and project applications."
 These "terms, conditions, and requirements" must include a statutory list of consumer protection requirements-although many of these requirements mirror existing program implementation.
-The Agency's approach for implementing these consumer protection requirements can be found in Chapter 9.
+The Agency's approach for implementing these consumer protection requirement 9.